Reidmorania: Taxonomic history

 The plant was discovered to science in Sinaloa by a collector J. G. Ortega in 1920.
 This plant was originally placed as Graptopetalum occidentale, described by Joseph Nelson Rose and Eric Walther in 1933 from the single collection.
 Echeveria kimnachii was also described later in 1998 by Jorge Meyrán and Rito Vega, named after botanist Myron Kimnach.
 It was placed in the series Paniculatae, compared with Echeveria amoena and Echeveria microcalyx.
 Kimnach himself realized the species was synonymous with Graptopetalum occidentale, but noticed that the species did not fit into Graptopetalum, and thus was moved into the new genus Reidmorania, named after Kimnach's late colleague Reid Moran.

 Distribution and habitat

-This plant is found in the Culiacan municipality in Sinaloa.
-It is commonly found in a limited area near the Sierra Tacuichamona.
-In habitat, It occurs in tropical sub-deciduous forest, associated with Agave, Brosimum, Bursera and Hechtia.
+This plant is found in the Culiacán Municipality of Sinaloa state, on the northwestern coast of México, to the southeast of Baja California.
+It is also found in a limited area near La Sierra de Tacuichamona.
+In habitat, it occurs in tropical to sub-tropical and sub-deciduous forest, commonly associated with species of Agave, Brosimum, Bursera, Echeveria and Hechtia.